dmr2/acp_physical/README.md

 ###Historical Observations
 These routines require GHCN station level climate normals and are incluclude in the files.
 The temporal downscaling requires historical daily weather which is a large dataset.
-These data are a combined observation-reanalysis dataset that is available on the Rutgers' RU Core at: <https://rucore.libraries.rutgers.edu/>.
-The construction of this observation-reanalysis dataset is described in Appendix A of Rasmussen et al. (2015).
+These data are a combined observation-reanalysis dataset that is available on the Rutgers' RU Core at: <https://rucore.libraries.rutgers.edu/rutgers-lib/49865/>.
+The construction of this observation-reanalysis dataset is described in Appendix A of Rasmussen et al. (2016).

 ----

-    Copyright (C) 2016 by RHODIUM GROUP LLC
+    Copyright (C) 2016 by ROBERT E. KOPP AND RHODIUM GROUP LLC

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by